lmparppei/deadtree/README.md

 scene.add(tree);
 ```

-Every branch pivot point can be found under resulting objects .branchPivots property.
-You can use it to create something like a wind effect:
+Every branch pivot point can be found under resulting object's ```.branchPivots``` property.
+It can be used to create a wind effect, for example:
 ```
 var wind = 0;
 var clock = new THREE.Clock();